AmitHaritan1/ArmyServiceWithinAtRiskYouth/README.md

   - M1.5 - social relations
   - M1.6 - normative behavior

-  - B_life_skills_all - summarized the children's skills of the 2nd measurement.
+  - B_life_skills_all - summarizes the children's skills of the 2nd measurement (T2).
-    This column has contentious values from 1-4 acceding.
+    This column has continuous values acseding from 1-4.

-# Hopes
+# Hopes:

 There are 6 sentences that show the child's depiction of future struggles and coping in scale of 1-5:

 | Value |        Label           |
 |:-----:|:----------------------:|
 |   1   |   Do not agree at all  |